The Submission of Prince Dipo Negoro to General De Kock: History

 Diponegoro (1785–1855), a descendant of the Sultans of Yogyakarta, was passed over several times for ascension to the throne.
 In 1825, after declaring himself Ratu Adil and his enemies infidels for their lax practice of Islam, he began a war against the reigning sultan and the Dutch colonial government.
-In the five-year struggle that followed, which was waged over much of central Java, over 200,000 Javanese and 15,000 Dutch soldiers were killed.
+In the five-year struggle that followed, which was waged over much of central Java, over 220,000 Javanese people and 15,000 Dutch troops died.
 On 28 March 1830, with most other guerrilla leaders captured, Diponegoro was invited to come to Lieutenant General De Kock's home in Magelang to negotiate an end of hostilities and guaranteed safety of passage.
 There, after three hours, Diponegoro was arrested.
 He was exiled to Makassar, Sulawesi, where he remained until his death.

 The Submission of Prince Dipo Negoro was commissioned by De Kock or his family.
 The artist, Nicolaas Pieneman, never went to the Dutch colony in the Indies, and thus it is unclear upon what he based his depictions of the area around De Kock's home, or the faces and other physical features of those depicted.

 Indeed, the Javanese soldiers appear more Arabian than indigene.
 It is possible that Pieneman was inspired by sketches by De Kock or his adjunct, Major Francois Victor Henri Antoine Ridder de Stuer.

 This painting was held by the De Kock family, until it was donated to the Rijksmuseum in Amsterdam on 29 January 1907 by F.L.W. de Kock.
 Between 1 December 1993 and 31 March 1994, it was part of an exhibition of colonial art in Harderwijk.
 In 2014, it was on display in Room 1.17 of the Rijksmuseum.

 Diponegoro's capture is the subject of another painting, The Arrest of Pangeran Diponegoro by the Javanese nobleman Raden Saleh, which was completed in 1857 and presented to King William III.
 Opposed to the submissive and beaten Diponegoro of Pieneman's painting, Saleh depicts him as an angry and defiant man who is struggling to control his emotions, on par with or even having more power than De Kock, who is positioned on the left or "female" side.
 The author Susie Protschky describes both Pieneman and Saleh's works as "two of the best known history paintings from the Indies".